benjoEK1337/antaeus/README.md

   - For scheduling payments there are two options:
     1. Java util ScheduledExecutorService
     2. [Quartz](http://www.quartz-scheduler.org/) a richly featured, open source job scheduling library
+    3. [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is meant for performing regular scheduled actions such as backups, report generation, and so on
 - SOLUTION
     - The ScheduledExecutorService will be used for this task to avoid overhead of importing the library and to keep it simple
-    - However, I think Quartz is a great solution since it provides a lot of [configuration](https://github.com/quartz-scheduler/quartz/blob/master/docs/configuration.adoc) for managing the threads/coroutines
+    - I think Quartz is a great solution since it provides a lot of [configuration](https://github.com/quartz-scheduler/quartz/blob/master/docs/configuration.adoc) for managing the threads/coroutines
-    - If PLEO has a lot of scheduling in their microservices I think it would be great even to have a custom library such as quartz
+    - CronJob could be the best solution, because the cost optimization could be achieved.
+The job would run once in the month and after that the job would be terminated.
 2. **SCHEDULER IMPLEMENTATION**
 - PROBLEM:
   - When and how to charge the customers?